gristlabs/grist-help/help/en/docs/FAQ.md

 ### Can I add multiple login accounts to Grist?

 Yes!
-To add multiple accounts to Grist, open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then click on “Add Account.”
+To add multiple accounts to Grist, open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then click on 'Add Account'.

 You can now easily switch between all your accounts, and all your teams, from the user menu.

 ### How do I update my profile settings?

-Open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then select “Profile Settings”.
+Open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then select 'Profile Settings'.

 From here, you can manage the name associated with your account, update Grist's theme to light or dark mode, set a language and create and manage an API key.
 To learn more about our API, check out [Grist API](rest-api.md#grist-api).